Ethic41/ethic41.github.io/docs/_posts/2023-06-01-learning-foundry.md

 This initializes a git repository named `learning_foundry` in your working directory with a few folders, the most useful ones being `lib`, `script`, `src`, and `test`.
 The `src` folder is where you will write all your contracts and codes, by default, it starts with a `Counter.sol` contract.
 The `test` folder is where all your tests will go and it contains the `Counter.t.sol` test contract.
 The `lib` folder is where all your libraries will be housed and by default, the `forge-std`` library is installed during initialization.
 A good thing about Foundry is that almost everything is customizable, so the above directory structure is not carved in stone, if you need to customize you can check the [Foundry documentation](https://book.getfoundry.sh/).

-After initializing a project and probably adding some new code to the `src` folder, you can use forge to compile and build your contracts as follows:
+After initializing a project and probably adding some new code to the `src` folder, you can use Forge to compile and build your contracts as follows:

 ```bash
 forge build